-The positives that we found from the start was that;
+The positives that we found from the start were that;

-- Superior content, we had produced something which was unrivaled and had little competition.
+- Superior content, we had produced something which was unrivalled and had little competition.

 - The content was driving good interaction with a good amount of dwell time on this page.